 The standard and most common type of surgery for aortic aneurysms is open abdominal repair.
 In most cases, an incision is made from the breastbone to below the belly button.
 The doctor clamps the aorta slightly above and below the aneurysm.
 Any blood clot on the inside of the aorta is removed.
 An artificial wall made of Dacron, called a graft, is used to strengthen the area.
 The graft will be stitched to the normal aorta on either side.
 Then the clamps are removed and the wound is closed with stitches.
 It often takes a month to recover from open abdominal surgery and return to full activity.

 If you would like to become a patient at Baptist, the first step is seeing one of our physicians.
-You can request a referral by calling the Baptist Health Line at 601-948-6262 or 1-800-948-6262.
+You can request a referral by calling the Baptist Heart at 601-968-1966, or requesting an appointment online.

 Baptist has earned several prestigious certifications, accreditations and awards for our care of patients with cardiovascular conditions.
 See our full list of certifications, accreditations and awards.